google-fabric/galley/README.md

 ## Overview

 Galley is a command-line tool for orchestrating [Docker](https://www.docker.com/) containers in local development and test environments.
-Galley automatically starts a container’s dependencies and connects it to them with Docker’s Links and VolumesFrom mappings.
+Galley automatically starts a container’s dependencies and connects them with Docker’s Links and VolumesFrom mappings.
 Use Galley to start up a web server that connects to a database.
-Then, use it to start up a web server, its database, an intermediate data service, its database, some queues, worker processes, and the monitoring server they all connect to.
+Then, use it to start up a web server, its database, an intermediate data service and its database, some queues, worker processes, and the monitoring server they all connect to.

 ### What makes Galley different?